 Yes, P-EBT cards can be used anywhere that SNAP/EBT cards are accepted.
 This includes Farmers Markets.
 Produce Perks confirmed they are providing a $1-for-$1 match on all P-EBT purchases when you shop at participating locations.
 See produceperks.org/locations.

 - Does P-EBT replace grab and go meal sites?

 No, P-EBT funds supplement grab and go meal sites – they do not replace them.
 You can find a meal site in your community through the Ohio Department of Education’s meal site finder.

 - I haven’t received my funds yet and I think I am eligible.
 What do I do?

-- If you do not receive funds on your existing Ohio Direction Card, or through new P-EBT card(s) in the mail, in June, call ODJFS at 1-866-244-0071.
+- If you do not receive funds on your existing Ohio Direction Card, or through your existing P-EBT card(s) or new card(s) in the mail if receiving P-EBT for the first time, call ODJFS at 1-866-244-0071.